OSCELOT/MyMessages/README.md

 My Messages (version 2.3.3-q4.2018) is not recommended for Q4 2019 and SaaS 3800 (or higher) since Q4 2019 and SaaS 3800 uses Amazon Corretto 11.

-Plan to post another My Messages version for SaaS 3800.2.0 (Original only) about mid January 2020.
+Plan to post another My Messages version for SaaS 3800.2.0 only (Original only) about mid January 2020.

 My Messages B2 will NOT work in Ultra (since B2s that have a non-system admin UX will not work in Ultra).